Hootan Shakiba: 2008–2012: Career beginnings

 Shakiba started acting at age 18 with working in theatre and short films.
 He played his first major and professional work in 2008 with Tune Your Violins play which earned him his first acting award at the 11th Iran International University Theater Festival.

-In 2009 he played in Marat/Sade play and earned a Honorary Diploma at the 12th Iran International University Theater Festival.
+In 2009 he played in Marat/Sade play and earned an Honorary Diploma at the 12th Iran International University Theater Festival.

 In 2012 he acted in Mad Toy play and received the first place acting prize at the 19th International Children and Youth Theater Festival.

 He played 21 plays between 2008–2012 and became known on theater industry.

 2013–2018: Feature debut and Bachelors

 He made his feature debut with a supporting role in Kaveh Sajjadi Hosseini's Night Out as Tomaj.
 The film was screened at the 32nd Fajr Film Festival on experimental section then it released in February 2015 in Iran theatrically, two years after the film premiere.

 In 2013, He starred in Voice of Silence and Sensitive Floor, both were also screened at the 32nd Fajr Film Festival and earned awards and nominations.

 He received the Best Theater Actor of the Year Award at the 11th Theater Actor Celebration for his acting in Timequake (2013).

 In 2014–2015 and in 2018 he did the voice acting for Dibi and The Next Door characters in the popular Red Hat television series directed by Iraj Tahmasb.

 He also starred in Kamal Tabrizi's first web series Fool (2014–2015) as Mehrdad alongside Mohsen Tanabandeh, Hanieh Tavassoli, Mehran Ahmadi, Majid Salehi, Ahmad Mehranfar, Shabnam Moghaddami and Behnam Tashakor.

 He earned a Best Theater Actor of the Year nomination at the 13th Theater Actor Celebration for his performance in The Hole (2015).

 In 2016, Shakiba Starred in Bachelors television series directed by Soroush Sehat and gained a lot of recognition and became well known among the audience.
 He received critical acclaim for his performance as Habib and earned his first Hafez Award and a Jam-e-Jam Television Festival nomination.

 In 2017 he played in Oliver Twist play as Fagin and received critical acclaim for his performance as well as a nomination for Best Actor at the 36th Fajr Theater Festival and a Special Acting Prize award at the 15th Theater Actor Celebration.

-for his performance in the play 100% (2018) he received critical acclaim and a Honorary Diploma at the 36th Fajr Theater Festival.
+for his performance in the play 100% (2018) he received critical acclaim and an Honorary Diploma at the 36th Fajr Theater Festival.

 In 2018 he earned his second Hafez Award nomination for Bachelors second season.

 In 2018, Shakiba played as Monsieur Thénardier in the big production tragedy musical play Les Miserables, alongside Navid Mohammadzadeh, Parinaz Izadyar, Sahar Dolatshahi and Parsa Pirouzfar.
 Shakiba and Dolatshahi's acting as Monsieur Thénardier and Madame Thénardier was praised by the critics and both received Hafez Award nominations at the first Hafez Theater Award.
 The play was a commercial success.

 He played 17 plays between 2013–2018 and gained attention.